Magoc-s/Magoc-s.github.io/index.md

 The Establish phase emphaises the importance of good governance, founding principles, and the naming of the studio

-This phase is a collaborative process, in which we seek advice from an Indigenous-majority working group at ANU.
+This is a consultative process, in which we seek advice from an Indigenous-majority working group at ANU.

   </article>